-Under the SLP Stockholders Agreement, Dell Inc. is obligated to pay directly or reimburse (1) the ongoing reasonable out-of-pocket costs and expenses incurred by the SLP stockholders in connection with their investment in the Company, including fees, expenses and reasonable out-of-pocket disbursements of independent accountants, outside legal counsel, consultants and other independent professionals and organizations and other services retained by the SLP stockholders or any of their affiliates, (2) the reasonable out-of-pocket costs and expenses of the SLP stockholders or their affiliates for their "value creation" personnel and/or employees to provide such services to the Company, and (3) the costs and expenses for such "value creation" personnel and/or employees.
+Under the SLP Stockholders Agreement, Dell Inc. is obligated to pay directly or reimburse (1) the ongoing reasonable out-of-pocket costs and expenses incurred by the SLP stockholders in connection with their investment in the Company, including fees, expenses and reasonable out-of-pocket disbursements of independent accountants, outside legal counsel, consultants and other independent professionals and organizations and other services retained by the SLP stockholders or any of their affiliates, (2) the reasonable out-of-pocket costs and expenses of the SLP stockholders or their affiliates for their "value creation" personnel and/or employees, to the extent that the Company has requested such personnel and/or employees to provide such services to the Company, and (3) the costs and expenses for such "value creation" personnel and/or employees.